Logo - Life.Understood.

 It is the shift from being a “passenger” in your life to being the “pilot.”
 It is the daily practice of choosing discernment over belief, stability over stimulation, and coherence over comfort.

 When you are internally sovereign, you become less reactive to external volatility.
 You make clearer decisions.
-You become a “steward” of your own energy.
+You become a “steward” of your own attention, behavior, and emotional regulation.

 Bridging to the External Reset